Creating Environments that Bring Out the Best in Employees

 Since 2014, we regularly invite elementary school boys and girls to ITOCHU Kids Dayan initiative where the sons and daughters of employees can visit their dads and moms at work.
 They visit their parents in the office and practice exchanging name cards with people at work, using their own cards printed especially for Kids Day.
 They also hold a mock conference in the Board of Directors conference room, and enjoy lunch in the employee cafeteria as virtual ITOCHU employees.
 Kids Day is very favorably received among the parents, who are grateful to see their children develop an interest in their parents' jobs at ITOCHU and have reported that their children said they wanted to work for ITOCHU in the future.
 The company also considers such measures for strengthening family ties and the understanding of ITOCHU to be very significant, and plans to continue holding ITOCHU Kids Day in the future.

 The Career Counseling Center offers a wide range of counseling and support for diverse career stages, ranging from new recruits to organization managers.
-Staffed by employees, the majority of whom are certified as career counselors, the department touches on an array of topics fit for the circumstances of each individual, including relationships with supervisors, junior staff and peers, approaches to work and considerations about one's own future.
+All of the counselors in the Career Counseling Center have obtained the national career consultant certification.
+They provide consultations by discussing an array of topics fit for the circumstances of each individual seeking a consultation, including relationships with supervisors, junior staff and peers, approaches to work and considerations about one's own future.
 A system is in place for all young employees to receive career counseling when they reach certain milestones in their ITOCHU careers, as part of their training.
 Counseling is also available to mid-career employees as well as middle-aged employees looking to continue working.
-The number of visits to the Career Counseling Center to undergo counseling exceeds 500 per year.
-The Career Counseling Center aims to provide ITOCHU employees through them and their organizations with the opportunity to develop their careers, as well as a safety net.
+The number of visits to the Career Counseling Center to undergo counseling has exceeded 500.
+The Career Counseling Center aims to provide ITOCHU employees with the opportunity to discover something new about their career development by allowing them to have discussions with a sense of security from the thoroughgoing measures for maintaining confidentiality taken at the Center.

 Trial Implementation of the Challenge Career System

-This system was introduced in FY2017 for career-track employees (excluding organizational manager) working in Japan.
+This system was implemented twice on a trial-basis, or in FY2017 and FY2018, for career-track employees (excluding organizational manager) working in Japan as a measure for increasing the mobility of human resources.
 Under this system, an employee checks the list of job openings announced on the internal intranet in advance and makes a request to their supervisor for a transfer to their desired position.
 Once approval is obtained from the supervisor, the employee is introduced to the desired transfer destination, and if the department accepts the employee, a transfer beyond the boundaries of Division Companies and administrative divisions is carried out.
 This system is aimed at increasing employees' motivation by providing the opportunities for career options and enhancing the organizing ability by fostering career awareness among them.
-We believe that this system will contribute to "Engaging All Employees."
+Under this system, three employees were transferred in FY2017 and informal decisions to transfer two employees were made in FY2018.
+We will consider future measures based on the results of the trial implementation in two years.

 In June 2012, ITOCHU Corporation introduced Cooldown Rooms, where summer heat is alleviated, on the first floor and first basement floor of the Tokyo Headquarters building.
 These rooms are aimed at keeping visitors comfortable in the building and providing employees with a comfortable working environment.
 As a measure for preventing global warming and saving electricity during summer, when power demand increases, ITOCHU ensures that the temperature setting of the air conditioners in the building is not lower than 28 degrees centigrade.
 However, the Cooldown Rooms have lower ceilings than other rooms for greater air-conditioning efficiency.
 Cool air of 15 degrees centigrade is supplied to the rooms to keep the temperature at 20 degrees centigrade or lower.
 The rooms thus cool down people who visit the building on hot summer days and employees who return from sales activities outside.
 In addition, in December 2016, we began to make effective use of the Cooldown Rooms in winter by raising the temperature setting to warm people up and established ITOCHU History, a section for history exhibitions, so that many people can experience the pioneering spirit of ITOCHU.